stamparm/maltrail/README.md

 ## General

-**Maltrail** is a malicious traffic monitoring system, utilizing publicly available (black)lists containing malicious (or generally suspicious) trails (i.e. domain names, URLs and/or IPs), along with static trails compiled from various AV reports and custom user defined lists.
+**Maltrail** is a malicious traffic monitoring system, utilizing publicly available (black)lists containing malicious and/or generally suspicious trails, along with static trails compiled from various AV reports and custom user defined lists, where trail can be domain name (e.g. `zvpprsensinaix.com` for Banjori malware), URL (e.g. 109.162.38.120/harsh02.exe for known malicious executable) or IP address (e.g. `103.224.167.117` for known attacker).
 Also, it has (optional) advanced heuristic mechanisms that can help in discovery of unknown threats (e.g. new malware).

 ![Reporting tool](http://i.imgur.com/JCarjiR.png)